dortania/OpenCore-Legacy-Patcher/docs/PATCHEXPLAIN.md

   * Models: All models require
 * WhateverGreen
   * Reason: Patches GPU Frameworks and kext to ensure proper support
-  * Models: All models require
+  * Models: All models require when spoofing or have non-stock GPU
 * CPUFriend
   * Reason: Patches IOx86PlatformPlugin to restore previous CPU profiles
-  * Models: 2012 and newer models
+  * Models: All models using minimal or higher spoofing
 * AirportBrcmFixup
-  * Reason: Patches IO80211 and co to fix networking support for unsupported cards
+  * Reason: Patches IO80211 and co to fix networking support for unsupported cards, and fix bugs on native ones as well (ie. random degraded network performance)
-  * Models: BCM943224 and BCM94331
+  * Models: BCM943224, BCM94331, BCM94360 and BCM943602
 * RestrictEvents
   * Reason: Disables memory errors on MacPro7,1
   * Models: Mac Pros and Xserves